-When logging into EAC, use the fully-qualified domain name (FQDN) of the Exchange server in the format https://<ServerFQDN>/ecp.
+When signing in to EAC, use the fully-qualified domain name (FQDN) of the Exchange server in the format https://<ServerFQDN>/ecp.
 For example, https://ex01-2016.local/ecp.
 To access the EAC in a web browser on the Exchange server itself, you can use the value https://localhost/ecp.

-Log in to the Exchange Admin Center (EAC).
+Sign in to Exchange Admin Center (EAC).
 In the left menu click servers and follow with databases.
 Click the Mailbox Database<unique name> and click the edit icon.